Pennsylvania State University, B.S.

 As an ordained minister in the Associate Reformed Presbyterian Church, Dr. Cara has been very involved at both the presbytery and synod levels.
 He is a former vice-moderator of the denomination and for several years was the chairman of the denominational Inter-Church Relations Committee.
 He preaches regularly in the Charlotte area.

 - Hebrews: A Mentor Commentary.
-Ross-shire: Mentor, in progress.
+Ross-shire: Mentor, forthcoming.

 - “Justification and the New Perspective on Paul.”
-The Gospel Coalition, Concise Theology, forthcoming.
+Concise Theology Series.
+The Gospel Coalition, (2020).